cvmfs/doc-cvmfs/cpt-repository-gateway.rst

 When updating from 0.2.5, please make sure that the application is stopped: ::

-  $ sudo systemctl stop cvmfs-gateway
+  # systemctl stop cvmfs-gateway

 and rerun the setup script: ::

-  $ /usr/libexec/cvmfs-gateway/scripts/setup.sh
+  # /usr/libexec/cvmfs-gateway/scripts/setup.sh

 At this point, the new version of the application can be started.
 If the old directories are still present, they can be deleted: ::

-  $ sudo rm -r /opt/cvmfs-{gateway,mnesia}
+  # rm -r /opt/cvmfs-{gateway,mnesia}